‘New York Post’ Cover Telling Donald Trump ‘You’re Fired’ Is A Viral Hoax

 — Maggie Haberman (@maggieNYT) November 8, 2020

 Throughout the election, Murdoch’s media outlets had been seen as supportive of Trump, especially the New York Post.
 The newspaper published a series of stories that contained explosive claims about Hunter Biden, the son of the Democratic presidential candidate.

-The outlet claimed to have obtained information from a laptop allegedly left at a repair shop, allegedly showing that the candidate’s son used his father’s influence as vice president to further his own business interests.
-It also alleged that the computer contained lurid photos and videos of the Democratic candidate’s son.
+The outlet claimed to have obtained information from a laptop reportedly left at a repair shop, allegedly showing that the candidate’s son used his father’s influence as vice president to further his own business interests.
+It also alleged that the computer contained lurid photos and videos of the younger Biden.